beagan-svg/EPA-16s/README.md

 ## Introduction

-This repository contains scripts that have been used to analyze miRNA data.
+This repository contains scripts that have been used to analyze the EPA 16s Data.

 Table of Contents
 -----------------